witch-puzzles/.github/project/test-spec/body.md

 ## Test Plan

 ### Testing Strategy

-    For unit testing, we used the Python pytest module and created some unit test files.
-    For module integration tests, we have used the bottom up approach as our project was slowly built from the tinier parts first.
+#### Unit Testing

+We use pytest for unit testing, focusing on individual components like functions, methods, and classes to ensure they behave correctly.
+Unit tests are written for several different modules to check logic, edge cases, and proper error handling.

+#### Integration Testing

+We follow a bottom-up approach to integration testing, starting with lower-level services and building upwards.
+This ensures smooth interaction between modules, such as the correct flow of data between backend services and the database, and proper API communication.

+#### System Testing

-    For the system testing, we used the black box testing method to track down the bugs that would cause the website to generate incorrect results from the specified inputs.
+For system testing, we use both the black box and white box testing methods.
+We validate that the website produces correct outputs based on specified inputs and handles edge cases appropriately.

 ## Test Subjects
 ### Frontend Testing Subjects